curbengh/curbengh.github.io/source/_posts/gnu-vs-busybox-tools.md

 I tested the tools on Alpine and Ubuntu, and noted their behaviour.
 BusyBox = BB.

 - **gzip/gunzip/zcat**: BB only support gzip/bzip2/xz format, not the ubiquitous zip.
 To extract, use **unzip**.
 GNU supports zip, but its zcat can only extract the first file.
 - **unzip**: GNU doesn't support stdin as input.
 Use funzip to decompress stdin, but only extract the first file like zcat.
-BB support stdin and extract all files.
+BB support stdin and extract all files, through `unzip -`.
 - **sed**: BB doesn't support -z argument which is used to find/replace \n new line character.
 A [workaround](https://stackoverflow.com/a/1252191) is `sed ':a;N;$!ba;s/\n/<new character>/g' file` or `sed -e ':a' -e 'N' -e '$!ba' -e 's/\n/<new character>/g' file`.
 GNU `sed -z 's/\n/<new character>/g' ` works.